 Location of the Howard Johnson Anaheim

-The Howard Johnson Anaheim is located on S. Harbor Boulevard, about eight minutes’ walking distance from the main entry plaza at Disneyland.
-It’s close enough that you can consider walking back to the room midday to rest or enjoy the water playground.
+The Howard Johnson Anaheim is located on S. Harbor Boulevard, about an 8-minute walk from the main entry plaza at Disneyland.
+It's close enough that you can consider walking back to the room midday to rest or enjoy the water playground.

 I flew into Long Beach Airport at about 7:30 pm and was at the hotel within about 25 minutes.
 On Sunday morning, I flew out of LAX very early, and it took about 30 minutes to get there - although I'd expect it to take much longer with traffic.

-Given a choice, I’d choose either Long Beach Airport or John Wayne Airport over LAX if possible.
-For me flying to Boston, it’s a little more difficult to find a direct flight from those smaller airports.
+If given a choice, I'd choose either Long Beach Airport or John Wayne Airport over LAX.
+For me, flying to Boston is a little more difficult to find a direct flight from those smaller airports.

 Rooms at the Howard Johnson Anaheim